 Located on the 3rd floor of the Silverman Library, the Beilsteins Handbook of Organic Chemistry (Handbuch der Organischen Chemie), or simply Beilstein, is a multi-volume collection of published data and literature references on the properties, spectra, and preparation of organic compounds.
 Unlike most abstract and index resources, Beilstein is not an indexed listing of the abstracts of individual articles sequentially arranged on a page.
 Instead, the information on each compound from one or more decades of published literature is all drawn together in one place in the volume.
 The detailed summary with actual synthesis, property, and other information is so detailed that often one does not need to go back to the original article.
 The entire work is arranged hierarchically by chemical classes and subclasses.

 Up until 1960, Beilstein was published in German, then switching to English.
 The print edition ceased publication after issuing volumes covering the chemical literature up through 1979 for heterocyclic compounds.
 Literature on acyclic and isocyclic compounds was covered only up through 1959.
 Literature references back to 1771 are indexed.

-We do not have a subscription to the electronic version of Beilstein, which has been merged with other databases into Elsevier's Reaxys database.
+We do not have a subscription to the electronic version of Beilstein, which has been merged with other databases into Elsevier's Reaxys system.
 If essential, and funding can be supplied, Beilstein content can be searched on STN International by our chemical information specialist, A. Ben Wagner.